-I decided to put together a page to share my must-have blogging tools and resources so that it’s easy for you to find everything you need to start a blog (or enhance your current one)!
-I talk about my favorite plugins, where to get amazing themes, what you need to keep your blog legal, and more!
+I decided to put together a page to share my must-have blogging tools and resources so that it’s easy for you to find everything you need!
+I talk about my favorite plugins, where to get cute themes, what you need to keep your blog legal, and more!

 Disclosure: Some links below are affiliate links.
 This means if you make a purchase via my link, I may receive a commission at no extra cost to you.
 This helps support my blog, and I’m so appreciative!
 More details here.

-The basics that you need to start a blog today!
+The basics that you need to get started with blogging

 It isn’t a requirement to self-host your blog from the start, especially if you aren’t sure you’re going to stick with blogging long-term and you just want to try it out for fun.
-Just be aware that it may be more expensive down the line if you don’t self-host immediately, because it tends to cost extra to transfer an existing free blog to a self-hosted one.
+Just be aware that it may be more expensive down the line if you don’t self-host immediately, and it will be harder for you to make money blogging, if that’s what you’re looking for.

-If you’re using WordPress.com but you aren’t self-hosted yet, Siteground will transfer your existing site for you at no extra cost when you purchase their Grow Big plan!
+If you’re already on WordPress but you aren’t self-hosted, Siteground will transfer your existing site for you at no extra cost when you purchase their Grow Big plan!
 You can purchase your blog’s domain name through Siteground as well when you sign up for hosting.
 All of their plans are billed annually, so bear that in mind when you sign up.

 Looking for monthly billing instead?

 Etsy: A lot of people have no idea that Etsy sells affordable WordPress themes and media kit templates!
-I’ve seen cute themes as low as $7 on Etsy before!
+I’ve seen cute themes as cute as $7 on Etsy before!

 Creative Market: Your one-stop shop for all your blogging needs!
-Not only does Creative Market have a huge variety of WordPress themes, they also offer fonts, photos, graphics, overlays, media kit templates, and more!
-They also have free goods updated every Monday that you can download when you sign up for an account!
+Not only does Creative Market have a huge variety of beautiful themes, they also offer fonts, photos, graphics, overlays media kit templates, and more!
+They also have free stuff every week that you can download when you sign up for an account!